-Actually, TFSAs have the same investment options as RSPs.
+TFSA Savings Accounts have the same investment options as RSPs.

 But what's the right level for an emergency fund?
 3 to 6 months of income allows one to deal with interruptions in employment as well as financial emergencies.

 A typical financial emergency may be to replace a gas furnace.
 The top-end list price for a furnace is $7,500 and with a TFSA daily savings of $57,500 you could purchase 7.6 furnaces!